 Hello Teachers!
 Please visit the District Contest page to see if your area has a registration website.
 If so, you must register there.
 Your registration will be carried over to the State contest if your students advance.
 If your local contest does not have a registration site, you will be able to register here on February 1st.

 Teachers Registration and Troubleshooting Guide

 Are you a History Day fan?
 Consider judging!
 You'll see more project examples, and be able to contribute to the success of other students!
 Register to judge by creating a new account with a new email and username.

 Maryland Humanities is ready to help with these resources:

 -Register for E-News

 THANK YOU for your tireless support of Maryland students and your work on behalf of Maryland History Day.
 We are thrilled to honor two of many outstanding Maryland History Day teachers at our state contest.

 Welcome Maryland History Day Judges

-Maryland Humanities thanks you for offering to serve as a judge for the 2021 Maryland History Day digital competition when nearly 700 students will arrive with History Day projects focused on the theme of “Communication in History”
+Maryland Humanities thanks you for offering to serve as a judge for the 2021 Maryland History Day digital competition when hundreds of students will be prepared with History Day projects focused on the theme of “Communication in History”

-While most judges include humanities scholars, teachers, librarians, and museum professionals, anyone who wants to support students in this exciting learning experience may judge.
+While most judges include humanities scholars, teachers, librarians, and museum professionals, anyone who completes the judge training module may judge.
 You can play an important role by volunteering as a History Day judge – reviewing student projects, interviewing contestants, selecting the winners to advance to the national contest, and providing constructive feedback.